UPDATED ON JUNE 19, 2017 AT 5:20 P.M.

 How does Harmony Hub work?

 For the purposes of our review, we’ll focus on the Harmony Hub Elite because it has the most options.
 The Elite has a 2.4 inch touch screen.
-The screen can be programmed so that you have buttons of favorite Roku apps, or cable channels (if you’re into that sort of thing.)
+The screen can be programmed so that you have buttons of favorite Roku apps, or cable channels.

 With voice control now enabled via an Amazon Echo or Echo Dot, you can control those same buttons.
 By the way, there are pretty simple instructions here on how to connect the Echo to your Harmony Hub.